sq1ksm/morsebox-adif/SD/README.md

 | `4_znaki.txt`        | Four characters — increased difficulty in sequence recognition.          |
 | `5_znaki.txt`        | Five characters — advanced practice for character strings.               |

-These files can be used in educational apps, OCR testing, screen reader exercises, or as training data for text recognition models.
+The files can be used in lessons on the MorseBOX device.

 ---